firebase/genkit/docs/evaluation.md

 });
 ```

-Once installed, the evaluation plugins provide evalution metrics to the Genkit framework which can be used with the Genkit evaluation tooling.
+Once installed, evaluation plugins provide metrics to the Genkit framework that
+you can use with Genkit's evaluation tooling.

 Start by defining a set of inputs that you want to use as a test dataset.
+For
-For example:
+example:

 ```json
 [